IsraelEfraim/neat-snake/README.md

-# neat-snake
+# neat-tron
-Integrating Neural Evolution In Augmented Topologies in a snake game to make it a self learner.
+Integrating Neural Evolution In Augmented Topologies in a tron game to make it a self learner.

 ![](demo/demo.gif)